khalyomede/state-reflection.guide/source/storage/index.md

 ## State

-As they will be queried a lot more, favor data storage with high read throuput.
+As they will be queried a lot more, favor data storage with high read throughput.

 State are the data you return to your surfaces, so choose the data storage that is best suited for your uses cases: